-1998 to now: Worldwide persecution of Christians
+1998 to now:

-None of us is truly free if someone, somewhere is being persecuted.
+None of us is truly free if someone, somewhere, is being persecuted.

 Persecution of Christians, largely in the Middle East, and predominately in Muslim countries:

-The degree of persecution is monitored by the:
+Incidents of persecution is monitored by

 Factors that influence the desire by believers to persecute "the other:"